University of Calgary: 21st century

 In May 2001, the University of Calgary tartan was accredited in a ceremony presided over by the president of the Scottish Tartans Society, and the director of the Register of All Publicly Known Tartans.
 The accreditation ceremony for the university's tartan was the first to take place in Canada.
 Use of the black, red, and gold tartan is limited to formal ceremonies, convocations, and a small number of items sold by the university.
 The tartan is also used by the university's pipe band.

+The school was the target of a ransomware attack in 2016.
+The university paid a $20,000 ransom to the cyber criminals.
+The FBI charged the alleged Iranian hackers in 2018.

-On January 4, 2018, 21-year-old Connor Neurauter was sentenced to 90 days in jail and two years probation, and had to register as a sex offender in Kamloops, B.C after obtaining and threatening to share photos of a minor under 16.
+On January 4, 2018, 21-year-old Connor Neurauter was sentenced to 90 days in jail and two years probation, and had to register as a sex offender in Kamloops, B.C.
 It was then revealed that Neurauter would not serve his sentence until May 2018, in order to allow him to finish his semester at the University of Calgary.
 On January 6, the University of Calgary said that they were "reviewing the situation" and he had been advised to not be on campus the week of January 8.
 On January 9, a petition on change.org was started and as of January 12, had obtained over 65,000 signatures calling for the University of Calgary to expel him.
 The University of Calgary released a statement on January 11 stating they had no plans to expel Neurauter, but saying he had been advised to stay off campus for the remainder of the semester and that he would be escorted off campus if he appeared.
 The university received criticism for its decision to not expel Neurauter and its handling of the case in light of its new sexual assault policy.
 The decision to have Neurauter's sentence delayed in order for him to attend has also received criticism.